aaronwielo/BuffaloMap/README.md

 # How to Run:
 Click the green code button and download the zip.
 Un-zip the file and drag the index.html file onto chrome.
 # Roadmap of future improvements:
-In the near future, I would like fix a bug that happens with GitHub.
-THis prgram runs fine from my computer, but GitHub seems to have trouble running it correctly.
+In the near future, I would like fix a bug that happens with-in GitHub in regards to this repo.
+This prgram runs fine from my computer, but GitHub seems to have trouble running it correctly.
 # License information:
 MIT License
 Copyright (c) 2020 John Williams